 You don’t have to be an adventurer like Bear Grylls to get involved with Scouting.
 Do you have first aid knowledge?
 Are you good with numbers?
 Handy in the kitchen?
 Or are you a DIY whizz?
+Do you like organising?
+What about IT?
 We all have useful skills and you can volunteer and help in many ways.

 Volunteering with us is easy, fun and flexible – how much time you give is completely up to you.
-Whether you help out once a fortnight, month or term or just at special events or camps, there is bound to be a role you can play, and no matter how you get involved, we’ll make sure you’re properly trained and supported.
+Whether you help out every week, once a month, once a term or just at special events or camps, there is bound to be a role you can play, and no matter how you get involved, we’ll make sure you’re properly trained and supported.

-As well as gaining externally recognised skills and having a brilliant time, Scouting also offers the chance to build on personal skills, like teamwork, confidence and leadership.
-A study found that over 90% of our volunteers believe that the skills and experiences they have gained through Scouting have been of relevance to their working or personal lives.
+As well as gaining skills and getting externally recognised training credits, not to mention having a brilliant time, Scouting also offers the chance to build on personal skills, like teamwork, confidence and leadership.
+A study found that over 90% of our volunteers believe that the skills and experiences they have gained through Scouting have been of relevance to their work or personal lives.